Judgementall Hai Kya: Plot

 Keshav confronts Bobby.
-The next morning, he tells his wife that Bobby tried to kiss him, and she in turn tells his wife that he tried to rape her.
-When she later sees Keshav backstage, she grabs an axe and chases him, cutting a rope that sends a light falling.
-Afraid she has hurt someone, she goes on the run and gains three hallucinatory friends.
-They take her to a library, where she researches Keshav and thinks she has found evidence that he is a serial killer who takes on new identities and kills his wives.
-She returns to the house to confront him, dressed as Sita, ties up her pregnant cousin and when Keshav arrives, threatens him.
+The following morning, he tells his wife that Bobby tried to kiss him, while Bobby tells her cousin that Keshav tried to rape her.
+Later, when she sees Keshav backstage, she grabs an axe and chases him, cutting a rope that causes a stage light to fall.
+Afraid that she has hurt someone, she goes on the run and gains three hallucinatory friends.
+They take her to a library, where she researches Keshav and believes she has found evidence that he is a serial killer who assumes new identities and murders his wives.
+She returns to the house dressed as Sita, ties up her pregnant cousin and, when Keshav arrives, threatens him.
 Keshav tries to reason with her before revealing that he is indeed a serial killer.
-He even killed his first wife, throwing the match on her after Bobby covered her in pesticide.
-Bobby fights him and she and her cousin are both saved when Keshav is burnt alive in the same manner in which his victims burned to death.
-At the end, she strides down the street in London surrounded by her hallucinations proudly declaring that she is what she is and will not change.
+He admits that he killed his first wife by throwing a match at her after Bobby had covered her in pesticide.
+Bobby fights him, and she and her cousin are both saved when Keshav is burned alive in the same manner as his victims.
+At the end, Bobby strides through the streets of London surrounded by her hallucinations, proudly declaring that she is who she is and will not change.